-The primary mediums I work with in my art practice are oil paints, spray paints and pencils, although my style contrasts between different techniques.
-Abstract, impressionist and expressionist styles can be found in my paintings, and the use of fluid brush strokes and pouring are also a part of my technique.
+The primary mediums I work with in my art practice are oil paints, watercolour paints and pencils, although my style contrasts between different techniques.
+Surrealist, impressionist and expressionist styles can be found in my paintings, and the use of fluid brush strokes and pouring are also a part of my technique.
 My pencil work is more a realistic style, and I use coloured pencils to create depth and layers to my drawings.
 The use of colour is a very important element in my art.
 I focus on using tones, shades and different saturations to create colour palettes that are aesthetically beautiful to viewers and evoke emotions within them.

 2012 Heart and Hope Cambodia, John Curtin Gallery, Bentley